 Exploring Kaan Luum with a stand-up paddleboard is a great way to get a lay of the land.
 When you first enter the lagoon, you can stop by the reception desk to rent your very own paddleboard.
 Each board rents for 150 pesos each.
 Kaan Luum is also a popular spot for paddleboard clubs and schools, who come here in the afternoon to teach lessons.

 At the reception desk, you can also rent snorkel equipment and kayaks.

 3. Kaan Luum Mirador – Enjoy the Viewpoint from the Wooden Platform

 For the best views over the lagoon, trek up to the panoramic lookout point.
-There’s a small tower inside Kaan Luum that boasts the most stunning views over the entire lagoon.
+A small tower inside Kaan Luum boasts the most stunning views over the entire lagoon.
 Climbing up the tower is an additional ten pesos, but in our opinion, it’s worth every penny just to snap a few breathtaking photos.